prezohq/prezo-assignment-frontend/README.md

 - write clean, modular code that can extended in future

-### advanced
+### Advanced
 These are not strictly necessary.
 But if you are deeply curious about building stuff, you can take on one of these tasks.

-- add undo/redo (advanced - chance to show off)
+- add undo/redo

-- any ux flair you want to add (eg some animation when releasing the slide - chance to show off)
+- any ux flair you want to add (eg some animation when releasing the slide)

-- allow dragging multiple slides at once (advanced - chance to show off)
+- allow dragging multiple slides at once

 - an implementation that you think is even better (optional)